-By implementing AI-based solutions, companies can identify training needs across the organization.
+By implementing AI-based solutions, companies can identify and operationalize training needs across the organization.
 Using performance data, AI can uncover gaps in knowledge or skills across the workforce, which can then be used to develop targeted training programs to “fill” these gaps.

 Once implemented, AI can be used to effectively track and improve learning and training effectiveness, leveraging data on worker performance before and after training to measure impact and refine training programs to ensure that they are delivering the best outcome.

 As the manufacturing industry continues to evolve, so must how they approach learning solutions.
 A recent Deloitte survey found that over 90% of companies believe that AI-powered learning will be important for their organization’s success in the next three years.
-AI has the potential to transform learning in the manufacturing industry by bringing it closer to the factory floor.
+AI has the potential to operationalize training and transform learning in the manufacturing industry by bringing it closer to the factory floor.
 By leveraging AI-powered personalized learning, real-time feedback, data-driven performance evaluations, and identifying training needs, industrial organizations can create a more efficient, effective workforce.